Revolution2032/SCFTool/README.md

 Hello, I'm Farid Rid or better known as @Revolution2022 on Telegram.

-SCF Tool is a Secret Collecting Files written using Batch Script as a hobby on January 9, 2013.
+SCF Tool is a Secret Collecting Files written with Batch Script as a hobby on January 9, 2013.

 SCF Tool aims to collect several file formats that I have set just pressing the number button.